* Strong demand, OPEC-led supply cuts support market

 * Middle East tensions could cause volatility

-* Rising U.S. output may weigh on prices (Adds declining floating storage chart, comment, updates prices)
+* Rising U.S. output may weigh on prices (Adds comment, updates prices)

-SINGAPORE, Nov 10 (Reuters) - Oil markets were little changed on Friday, supported by ongoing supply cuts and strong demand which have resulted in a tightening market, although the prospect of rising U.S. output capped prices.
+SINGAPORE, Nov 10 (Reuters) - Oil markets were little changed on Friday, supported by ongoing supply cuts and strong demand, although the prospect of rising U.S. shale output capped prices around recent gains.

-Brent crude was at $63.81 per barrel at 0615 GMT, down 12 cents from its last close but within $1 of a more than two-year high of $64.65 reached earlier this week.
+Brent crude futures were at $63.80 per barrel at 0252 GMT, down 13 cents from their last close, but still within $1 of a more than two-year high of $64.65 a barrel reached earlier this week.

-The high prices were a result of efforts led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to tighten the market by withholding supplies, as well as strong demand and rising political tensions.
+Analysts said the high prices were a result of efforts by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to withhold supplies to tighten the market, as well as strong demand and rising political tensions.

 "Oil prices have rallied sharply over the past week ...
 The latest catalyst for this move higher was the sharp rise in geopolitical tensions last weekend, with growing confidence in an OPEC extension and strong oil demand fueling the rally previously," said U.S. bank Goldman Sachs.

 But there were some words of caution.
-"This (oil upward) move may be short-lived...
-It is possible that shale ... production can be brought back on stream relatively quickly," Morgan Stanley bank.
+"This (oil upward) move may be short lived as ... it is possible that shale ... production can be brought back on stream relatively quickly," said Goldman's peer Morgan Stanley.

 Goldman warned of greater price volatility ahead due to increasing tensions in the Middle East, especially between OPEC fellows but political arch-rivals Saudi Arabia and Iran, along with soaring U.S. oil production.